 One of the most effective ways to prepare your air conditioning system for monsoon season is by having clean filters.
 During monsoon season, high amounts of dust and other contaminants are blown around due to high winds and can be sucked into your home through your filter.
 A dirty filter will cause your A/C system to overwork, compensating for not being able to get clean air through the trapped dirt particles, which will eventually exhaust the system.
 This will raise your energy bill while causing internal damage through the ducts by continuously circulating dirty air.
 If your filters are disposable, you should be replacing your filters every month or as indicated by a Larson technician.

 Examine your doors and windows

-It’s important that the air circulating through your vents is as clean as possible in order to keep your A/C system and ducts in tiptop shape.
+It’s important that the air circulating through your vents is as clean as possible to keep your A/C system and ducts in tiptop shape.
 If there are gaps in your window frames or above or below your doors, this leaves room for the dusty, dirty air to enter your home.
 This air will in turn get sucked through the vents and recirculated, all the while clogging up your filters and potentially damaging the system.
 Before a storm, seal up any openings that shouldn’t be present to best prevent this.